dannash100/sails.js/README.md

 - automatic: in `config/blueprints.js` set actions to true.
 - manual: bind routes manually in config/routes `POST /route/to/hit': 'action/to/hit`
   [see official docs](https://sailsjs.com/documentation/concepts/actions-and-controllers/routing-to-actions)

+### middleware

+- code that runs before or after your route-handling code
+- sails is compatible with express middleware.
+- defined in `config/http.js`

 ## config